sealuzh/cloud-workbench/README.md

 #### Configure WorkBench Server

-* Use the Cookbook attributes to configure the WorkBench server
+* Use the Cookbook attributes to configure the CWB-server

 ### Install Chef Server